-Basic D&D module O2 Blade of Vengeance.
-Gorkalk, the great grandfather of the red dragon Khordarg.
+Module O2 Blade of Vengeance.
+Gorkalk, the great grandfather of the Chaotic Evil red dragon Khordarg.
 It may be that all red dragons in Basic D&D had them.

 Module B8 Journey to the Rock.
 The ghostly horsemen of the ruined city of Tuma have eyes that are dull red, like a dying fire.

-Dragon magazine #93 article "Nine Hells Revisited".
-The powerful Lawful Evil greater devil Malarea fiery red eyes.
+Issue #93 article "Nine Hells Revisited".
+The powerful Lawful Evil greater devil Malarea has fiery red eyes.

 Al-Qadim boxed set A Dozen and One Adventures.
 The black idol in Al-Anwhar has two ruby eyes that glint malevolently.
 If the PCs touch the eyes, they can be Mind Controlled into sacrificing themselves to the idol.

 The campaign setting: Wraiths, Wild Hunt hounds, Zephyr Hound - Fire (glowing red), Demons of the Sixth Pale (glowing red), the Dragonlord Oran Jatar, Black Unicorns (glowing red), the Heralds of Night (glowing red) and the Dark Gods Orgiana (glowing red), Z'taar (luminous red), and Scalar (luminous red).

 Quellbourne: Land of the Silver Mist.
 Trolls have deep-set red eyes.